-DHCF will complete a confidence level review of 90% (10% margin of error) based on information from the MCIS Intake Database for the people seeking waiver services on a quarterly basis.
+DHCF will complete a confidence level review of 100% based on information from the MCIS Intake Database for the people seeking waiver services on a quarterly basis.

 i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.